MarkWieczorek/mapmanager/_posts/2015-04-18-annotating-a-stack.md

 #### Selecting an object

 Single-click on the object.
 Selected object will appear as yellow circles.
-PRess keyboard 'esc' to cancel a selection.
+Keyboard 'esc' will cancel a selection.

 #### Moving an object